SyncfusionExamples/connecting-databases-to-blazor-datagrid-component/Binding MS SQL database using UrlAdaptor/Blazor Web app/README.md

-# Blazor DataGrid Microsoft SQL connectivity using UrlAdaptor
+# Blazor DataGrid Microsoft SQL Server connectivity using UrlAdaptor

 A project that enables data binding and CRUD action handling in the Syncfusion Blazor DataGrid to a Microsoft SQL Server using UrlAdaptor feature.